Business Intelligence Systems PG (6680.5)

-All work quoted from other written sources should be appropriately referenced using the "author-date" (Harvard) style.
+All work quoted from other written sources should be appropriately referenced using the "author-date" (University of Canberra Harvard 6th edition) style.
 This style is described in detail (including electronic sources) in the Citation Guide available at:

 An estimate of the required student workload for this subject is given below:

-Attendance at classes is not compulsory but you are strongly advised to attend all classes.
-Students should also be aware that the subject will be examined on material covered in classes, including lectures, tutorials and laboratories as well as assignment materials and it is the individual student's responsibility to ensure that they are sufficiently familiar with this material.
+Attendance at classes is required as the tutorial participation attracts up to 2 marks per tutorial Students should also be aware that the subject will be examined on material covered in classes, including lectures, tutorials, and assignment materials and it is the individual student's responsibility to ensure that they are sufficiently familiar with this material.
 Attendance at classes is one of the best ways of ensuring this familiarity.
 While the lecture notes and course materials are available on the subject website, these are intended to be broad outlines of the lectures.
 Do not make the mistake of assuming that the materials perfectly substitute for class attendance.
 Note: there is a group presentation part of the group assignment to be recorded and submitted online Sunday Week 12 Semester 1 2021 by 23:00 hours.
-Students need to record themselves speaking 'live' to gain marks for this presentation, i.e. voice-overs only is not acceptable.
+All students in a group will need to record themselves speaking 'live' to gain marks for this presentation, i.e. voice-overs only is not acceptable.